 It was my first time flying alone overseas and it was quite exciting.
 I loved the country, and I liked the general concept of group travel.
 There were just some things that needed improvement, including a targeted age range.

 I couldn’t keep up with 20-year-olds who wanted to party every night.
 But neither did I want to be in bed by 8pm, like some of our 50+ participants.
 After that first experience, I felt the need for:

 – Better accommodation

 – More people who were on their own like me.
-A group of pre-existing friends travelling together on a group trip tends to separate off a lot.
+A group of pre-existing friends traveling together on a group trip tends to separate off a lot.

-– More exclusive activities that would be harder to organise on my own
+– More exclusive activities that would be harder to organize on my own

 – No hidden costs